GeladeiraTsunami/cranbot/README.md

 * Then `npm install discord.js`.
 * Go to [Discord Developer](https://discordapp.com/developers/applications/).
 Log-in to your account and create a Application.
 * Under settings go to BOTS, create your custom bot and COPY your token.
-* On your main folder, create a file named `config.json`, and paste this: ```{
+* On your main folder, create a file named `config.json`, and paste the following:&nbsp;
+    ```{
-	"prefix": "(!) ", //Note: this is just a optional command to call your bot if you want to, you can delete this line if you want.
+	"prefix": "(!) ", //Note: this is an OPTIONAL command to call your bot, you can delete this line.
 	"token": 'YOUR DISCORD TOKEN HERE'
     }```

-* to log-in to your bot, go to cmd, type `cd C:\USER\INDEX.JS LOCATION`, and then `node index.js`.
+* to log-in to your bot, go to cmd, type `cd C:\USER\INDEX.JS LOCATION`, and then `node index.js`, if it works you will receive something like "I'm active".